lazee/freemarker-java-8/UPGRADE.md

 # Upgrade guide

+## Upgrade from 2.0 to 2.1

+Replace old deprecated `ZonedDateTimeStrategy` instances with the equivalent `ZoneStrategy` objects in the same package.

 ## Upgrade from 1.3 to 2.0

 The 2.0 release addresses two major issues reported by users ([#18](https://github.com/lazee/freemarker-java-8/issues/18)/[#16](https://github.com/lazee/freemarker-java-8/issues/16)).
 It also introduces a new feature for manipulating time ([\#28](https://github.com/lazee/freemarker-java-8/pull/28)).